MrTj458/react-redux-hooks-example/README.md

-## this is a simple todo app made with react-redux hooks for future reference.
+## This is a simple todo app made with react-redux hooks for future reference.